 DTS Inc. (DTSI) rose 5.1 percent, the most since Sept.
 1, to $47.64.
 The maker of decoders used in surround-sound systems posted fourth-quarter earnings excluding some items of 37 cents a share, 24 percent higher than the average analyst estimate, Bloomberg data show.

-Fifth Third Bancorp (FITB US) dropped 2.9 percent to $14.18.
+Fifth Third Bancorp (FITB) dropped 4.5 percent, the most since Sept.
+7, to $13.95.
 Ohio’s largest lender said it received a subpoena from the Securities and Exchange Commission requesting information regarding accounting on certain commercial loans.

-Sonus Networks Inc. (SONS US) soared 28 percent to $3.88.
+Sonus Networks Inc. (SONS) soared 33 percent, the most since November 2002, to $4.04.
 The maker of voice infrastructure products forecast full-year revenue of $265 million at least, topping the average analyst estimate of $251 million in a Bloomberg survey.

-Vivus Inc. (VVUS US): The drugmaker had a fourth-quarter per-share loss excluding some items that was greater than analysts projected, Bloomberg data show.
+Vivus Inc. (VVUS) fell 11 percent to $6.78 the lowest price since Dec.
+2. The drugmaker had a fourth-quarter per-share loss excluding some items that was greater than analysts projected, Bloomberg data show.

 To contact the editor responsible for this story: Nick Baker at email@example.com